Broncos gamble, lose to Chiefs, fall 2 back in division - WHIZ News

 Meanwhile, the Chiefs must have decided that field goals were in fact going to beat Denver.

-Harrison Butker drilled a 56-yarder into the wind late in the first quarter, split the uprights from 45 yards out in the third, then tacked on a 26-yard chip shot to stake Kansas City to a 16-3 lead.
+Harrison Butker drilled a 56-yarder into the wind late in the first quarter, split the uprights from 45 yards out in the third, then tacked on a 26-yard chip shot through swirling winds to stake Kansas City to a 16-3 lead.

 The result was another loss to the Chiefs in what is fast becoming a lopsided series.

-Kansas City has won 12 straight in the series, which means quarterback Patrick Mahomes has never lost to the Broncos in nine career starts — including the first of his career and one that ended with an injury.
+Kansas City has won 12 straight against the Broncos, which means quarterback Patrick Mahomes has never lost to them in nine career starts — including the first of his career and one that ended with an injury.
 The Broncos dropped to 3-20 when they play at Kansas City in December dating to their days together in the AFL.
-And they squandered a somewhat surprising chance to take their first AFC West lead this late in the season in six full years.
+And they squandered a surprising chance to take their first AFC West lead this late in the season in six full years.

+“Kareem Jackson said it best in the locker room: We have five games left and each is a playoff game for us,” Bridgewater said.
+“We have to focus one day at a time, one week at a time, one opponent at a time.”

-Bridgewater finished with 257 yards passing with the two interceptions.
+It wasn’t all bad.
+Bridgewater finished with 257 yards passing and mostly managed the game well.
 Javonte Williams started in place of injured running back Melvin Gordon III and ran for 102 yards while catching Bridgewater’s lone TD toss late in the fourth quarter.
+The Broncos defense held Mahomes to 184 yards passing and Kansas City to 257 yards in all.

 More AP NFL coverage: https://apnews.com/hub/nfl and https://twitter.com/AP_NFL